Future developments in Singapore: Bukit Timah Integrated Development

 Located on the site of the existing Bukit Timah Market and Food Centre, the upcoming integrated development in Bukit Timah will house the relocated Bukit Timah Community Club, a market and hawker centre, indoor sports hall, community library, and facilities for the elderly.
 An interim facility will be built to house the relocated market and hawker centre while construction works are taking place from 2024.

 Located near Beauty World MRT station, the integrated development is expected to be completed by 2029.

-Bukit Timah-Rochor Green Corridor
+Bukit Timah–Rochor Green Corridor

-An 11 km elevated green link running above and parallel to the Bukit Timah Canal, the Bukit Timah-Rochor Green Corridor will provide visitors a seamless connection between Jurong Lake Gardens, Singapore Botanic Gardens, and Gardens by the Bay.
+An 11 km elevated green link running above and parallel to the Bukit Timah Canal, the Bukit Timah–Rochor Green Corridor will provide visitors a seamless connection between Jurong Lake Gardens, Singapore Botanic Gardens, and Gardens by the Bay.
 New trees will be planted on both sides of the link to create a "riverine rainforest experience" while providing shade for those using the link.

-Construction of the first phase is scheduled to begin in 2021, and is estimated to be completed within two to three years time.
+The first phase, consisting of a 1.4 km elevated park above the canal, is scheduled to be completed by 2027.